 Live Healthy Red Wing is a partner in the Hunger Free Kids Network of Every Hand Joined.
 Together, we work on increasing the number of students eating healthy school breakfasts during the school year and improving the free Summer Lunch Program during the summer months.

-Placemaking brings residents together to dream up what a space could look and feel like before it's redesigned.
-Last year, we spruced up Jordan Court for two days with a community art project, live music, a drum circle, history, and a temporary extended crosswalk.
+Placemaking brings residents together to dream up what a space could look and feel like before it's redesigned permanently.
+(It's sometimes called "demonstration projects.")
+Last year, LHRW spruced up Jordan Court for two days with a community art project, live music, a drum circle, history session, and temporary extended crosswalk for more safety.
 Many people answered "What would YOU like to see in this space?"
-We look forward to placemaking in different locations in 2017 and 2018.
+We took those answers to the City Planning Department, and many ideas will be incorporated into the 2019 redesign of Jordan Court.

 Every Friday in fall and spring, all 1,000+ Red Wing students in grades K-7 who ride the school bus are dropped off early so they can walk the last 10 to 15 minutes to school with friends and teachers.
 Burnside principal Sheila Beckner says, "Walking as a school community is the perfect way to start our Fridays.
 Our kids love it, and some teachers say their students are more focused after Bus Stop and Walk--kids are more ready to start the school day right."